John Goessens, Technology Officer Production Technology

-John Goessens and his engineering team at Sif work with a range of partners on the innovation of manufacturability and the production process for new designs and foundations.
+John Goessens in collaboration with the engineering team of Sif work with a range of partners on the innovation of manufacturability and the production process for new designs and foundations.
 ‘We are on the cusp of new developments and that gives us a glimpse into the future,' says John.
 'It’s fantastic to be able to work on something that is bigger than yourself.’

 Big, bigger, biggest

 In 2001, we created the first foundations with a four-metre diameter – today eight metres is very common.
 It’s not just the size that’s on the increase – the demand, series capability, and need for efficiency in the production process are all growing.
 ‘We’re continually adapting our hoisting equipment, drilling templates, and machinery to the changing requirements,' says John.
 'Our newest machinery has been designed to cope with an increase up to eleven metres.’
 With every year that has passed, it has become more and more obvious that the plant in Roermond would be too small for this level of growth, and the Maasvlakte in Rotterdam emerged as the ideal location for a second assembly and coating facility.
 With the long, deep-sea wharf, installation vessels can dock even closer, which saves a considerable amount of installation time and money.